Introduction

 Fig. 148 Changing the rear window wiper blade.

-1. To lift a windshield wiper arm, hold it only in the area where it attaches to the wiper blade.
+1. To lift the rear wiper arm, hold it only where it attaches to the blade.
+This helps prevent bending the arm or stressing the hinge.

-2. Lift the wiper arm and fold it out.
+2. Raise the wiper arm and fold it outward with controlled movement.

 3. Press and hold the release button fig. 148 1.

-4. Tilt the wiper blade toward the wiper arm fig. 148 A while removing it in the direction of the arrow B. You may need to use more force to do this.
+4. Tilt the wiper blade toward the wiper arm fig. 148 A while removing it in the direction of the arrow B. Slight additional force may be needed, but the movement should remain straight and controlled.

 5. Slide a new wiper blade with the same length and design onto the wiper arm in the opposite direction to the arrow until it engages fig. 148 B. For this to work, the wiper blade has to be folded out fig. 148 A.